Best practices for keeping your social channels connected

 - You no longer have admin access (for Facebook Pages).

 - You are publishing identical posts to several accounts at exactly the same time.
-This article shares guidance around the Best practices for scheduling content.

 - You are logging into your account from many different IP addresses (for instance, if several folks have the email and password login information for your account).